fragment-build/fragment-ui/README.md

 npm install @fragment-build/ui
 ```

-As a next step you must configure your the library by the way you want to.
+As a next step you must configure the library the way you want to.
 See [**Configuration**](#🔧-configuration) section.

 All done.
 Enjoy 🎉

 ## 🔧 Configuration

-To start your journey with **Navigation plugin** you must first setup it using the dedicated Settings page (`v2.0.3` and newer) or for any version, put your configuration in `config/plugins.js`.
-Anyway we're recommending the click-through option where your configuration is going to be properly validated.
+Coming soon.

 ## 🤝 Contributing

-Feel free to fork and make a Pull Request to this plugin project.
+Feel free to fork and make a Pull Request to this project.
 All the input is warmly welcome!

-To increase the amount of PRs beeing merge asap, we have some guidlines:
+To increase the amount of PRs being merged asap, we have some guidelines:

 1. **Bugfixes**: If it's just a small fix you can just create a PR for it and explain your thoughts if necessary, otherwise use GitHub or Discord to start a discussion before you put a lot of effort into code changes.
 2. **Features**: If you want to add new features, please use GitHub or Discord to start a discussion and we can figure out design and architectural decisions together.